Arise and Witness: Poems by Anne Montgomery, RSCJ, About Faith, Prison, War Zones and Nonviolent Resistance

 Saint Madeleine Sophie Barat (1779-1865): Founder of the Society of the Sacred Heart of Jesus

-If you know someone to whom you would like to introduce Saint Madeleine Sophie Barat, here is the book.
+If you know someone to whom you would like to introduce Saint Madeleine Sophie Barat, this is the book!
 Saint Madeleine Sophie Barat (1779-1865): Founder of the Society of the Sacred Heart of Jesus is a short biography that presents the essential facts of her life and significance for education and religious life.
-Written in response to many requests for something short on Sophie, it is suitable for Associates, Sacred Heart alumnae, colleagues, and friends.
+Written in response to many requests for something short on Sophie, it is suitable for young people, Associates, Sacred Heart alumnae/i, colleagues, and friends.

 Lucile Mathevon, RSCJ (1793-1876): Friend of the Potawatomi